ChrisGrigg/widget-app-turborepo/apps/cdk/README.md

 # CDK for deployment of Widget Manager to AWS

-Currently this has a WIP `static site` file.
+CDK functionality to deploy apps in this monorepo to AWS.

-##TODO
+## Steps to run locally

-- complete `static site` stack
+* Install aws-sam on your system https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/install-sam-cli.html
-- create cdk stack to deploy back-end and allow it to run offline
+* `pnpm start`

 ## Useful commands